llpeterson/applications/infrastructure.md

 network device individually, all the devices have to be configured in a consistent way if they are going to function correctly as a network.
-As a consequence, zero-touch also implies that the operator should be able to declare their network-wide *intent*, with the mangement tool being smart enough to issue the necessary per-device configuration directives in a globally consistent way.
+As a consequence, zero-touch also implies that the operator should be able to declare their network-wide *intent*, with the management tool being smart enough to issue the necessary per-device configuration directives in a globally consistent way.